 This appeal basis is not result-based.
 Defendants cannot argue that their lawyers were incompetent if they lose cases.
 Rather, the attorney’s misconduct must be so bad that it falls below the standard of care.
 Strategic matters, such as the failure to cross-examine witnesses, are usually not evidence of incompetence.
 Instead, the attorney must have usually been impaired in some way, such as drunk or on drugs.
-Professional impairment, such as a suspended law license, might be grounds for appealing a conviction as well.
+Professional impairment, such as a suspended law license, might also be grounds for appealing a conviction.

 Contact a Dedicated Lawyer

 A criminal conviction is not always the final word as to guilt or innocence.
 For a free consultation with an experienced Rochester criminal defense attorney, contact the Law Office of Frank Ciardi.
 Convenient payment plans are available.